Headlines from November 7, 2024 (from top left, clockwise: Washington Post, New York Times, Detroit Free Press, London Times)

 “

 As an immigrant myself, [immigration] is one of the biggest policies that I follow.
-Also, the health public policies.
-Honestly, I felt like [neither candidate] really reflects myself that well; that’s why I wasn’t so disappointed when he was elected, nor happy.
+Also, the public health policies.
+Honestly, I felt like [neither candidate] really reflected myself that well; that’s why I wasn’t so disappointed when he was elected, nor happy.
 So, yeah, I was pretty neutral.

 “